Opposition to immigration: Australia

 Some Australians reacted angrily to One Nation, as Hanson was subjected to water balloons filled with urine at public speeches, ridiculed in the media, and received so many death threats she filmed a "good-bye video" in the case of her assassination.
 She was imprisoned by the government on political corruption charges, which were dropped after her imprisonment.

 In recent years, however, Hanson returned to politics in 2016 after being elected as One Nation Senator for Queensland, and the rise of other anti-immigrant parties such as the Australian Liberty Alliance and groups such as the United Patriots Front indicates that anti-immigration sentiment may be becoming mainstream.

+A December 2023 survey conducted by the Australian Institute of Population Research at Monash University found that 74% of questioned voters preferred lower net migration from abroad.
+In 2024, the Scanlon Foundation's annual survey found that 49% of respondents said migration was too high.
+In 2025, data from the ABC Vote Compass showed that 49% of approximately 340,000 respondents wanted fewer immigrants coming to Australia, while 16% wanted more.

+In the 2025 Australian federal election campaign, housing affordability and its link to immigration were central points of contention between the Coalition leader Peter Dutton and Prime Minister Anthony Albanese.
+In 2025, the Coalition has pledged to reduce the annual permanent migration intake from the current level of 180,000 to 140,000.

 Europe

 National governments' position on 22 September 2015 European Union Justice and Home Affairs Council majority vote to relocate 120,000 refugees from Greece and Italy to other EU countries according to proportional quotas: